The popular Glencrest neighborhood in Almaden includes both the Glencrest patio homes as well as larger houses on regular lots and streets.

 The big draws for these homes are as follows:

-- The best Almaden schools are close by: Williams, Bret Harte and Leland
+Top Almaden schools are close by: Williams Elementary, Bret Harte Middle, and Leland High School

-- The Glencrest area homes, whether regular houses or patio homes, are fairly young by local standards
+The Glencrest area homes, whether on normal lots or zero lot line / patio homes, are fairly young by local standards

 So I thought maybe this topic deserved a little more attention.